Oxford High School shooting: Everything we know about deadly Michigan attack and suspect Ethan Crumbley - NewsBreak

 A GoFundMe account has been created for the four victims.

-An open letter that Mr Crumbley’s mother Jennifer wrote to Donald Trump in November 2016 also emerged last week.
+An open letter that Jennifer Crumbley, mother of Mr Crumbley, wrote to Donald Trump in November 2016 has also emerged.

 Comments / 0